-It was 1914, and Europe flamed and thundered with the red ruin of war.
+It was 1914 when the Angels of Mons were first reported by World War I soldiers.
+Europe flamed and thundered with the red ruin of war.
 The roads of France and Belgium swarmed with endless columns of dusty infantry, miles of horse-drawn guns and wagons, and miserable hordes of Belgian civilians trying to move what remained of their lives in carts.
 Over the miles, from the Swiss frontier to the Belgian fortress of Liege, the armies clashed and the casualties mounted.
 In those terrible days of August heat, the powerful German right wing swung like a great fist west and southwest from the Belgian frontier and struck deep into France.

 The German Offensive Kept the British and French Guessing

 While the French threw away much of the flower of their army in head-on assaults against the German forces, the great right hook of the German offensive struck the Allied left, falling on a segment of the French army and the small but doughty British Expeditionary Force.
 The BEF comprised much of Britain’s tiny regular army, a minuscule force of four infantry divisions and five cavalry brigades when compared to the multitude of German army corps advancing on Paris.
 The BEF moved east toward the advancing Germans, marching across storied ground past Malplaquet, where Marlborough had whipped the French two centuries before.
 Up ahead was the field called Waterloo.
 Nobody was quite sure where the Germans’ main stroke would fall.